 As the process of creating the new beer took place, Ryan oversaw the process from start to finish.

 “I am in charge of pretty much all the brewing, from producing a recipe for the beer I want to create, through every stage of the brewing process mashing/beer production, fermenting and racking.
 I take a hands on approach.”

 Rather than just create something to raise money for C.A.L.M and awareness for Opening Up, the idea went further.
 To trigger conversations at the bar, with the beer the catalyst.

-“Having dealt with mental health issue myself and having it directly affect the lives of people around me I wanted people to know its’ okay to not be okay, to speak out and get help before it’s too late.
+“Having dealt with mental health issues myself and having it directly affect the lives of people around me I wanted people to know its’ okay to not be okay, to speak out and get help before it’s too late.
 I lost a very dear friend to suicide and not a day goes past that I don’t wish that he could have spoken out and asked for help.
 I like to think that if in each pub/bar/sports club that 12th man is served, if it helps just one person speak out its done what it set out to do.”

 Whilst the links between alcohol misuse and mental illness are clear to see, reaching people enjoying a responsible drink has made a big impact.
 To date three thousand gallons of 12th man have been produced, being delivered to licensed premises from Dorset to Inverness with over £1400 raised for C.A.L.M in the process.